-But there are elements that are crucial that separate a professional deck from an amateur one.
+But there are crucial elements that separate a professional deck from an amateur one.
 A solid pitch deck will get those executives on your side and show them how exciting and marketable your idea is.
 It can be what stands between you and that green light.

-Ewan Dunbar serves in Development, Sales, and Acquisitions at Disrupting Influence, most recently announcing the release of the latest installment of the successful Cities of Love franchise, BERLIN, I LOVE YOU, starring Helen Mirren and Keira Knightley.
+To guide you on your process of creating an effective pitch deck is Ewan Dunbar who serves in Development, Sales, and Acquisitions at Disrupting Influence, recently announcing BERLIN, I LOVE YOU, starring Helen Mirren and Keira Knightley.
 Ewan has produced, developed and sold over 30 titles.
 Having been in many rooms with Netflix, Amazon, Hulu and other streamers, Ewan specializes in developing decks to best showcase a project and make it stand out.

-Ewan will cover what executives are looking for in a deck, what you do and don’t need to include, presentation tips and how to keep acquisitions executives interested in your material.
+In this exclusive Stage 32 on-demand webinar, Ewan will cover what executives are looking for in a deck, what you do and don’t need to include, presentation tips and how to keep acquisitions executives interested in your material.
 He’ll go over how to keep your audience entertained and simple formatting tips and tricks you can adopt that can make all the difference.
 Ewan will also discuss how best to present your plot, characters, and world, and how you should adjust your deck specifically for streaming networks as opposed to broadcasters, sales agents, or financiers, and ways to adapt depending on what genre your series most closely aligns with.
 He’ll also teach you how to bring all your materials together for your final pitch.

 Like what you heard from Ewan during this webcast?

 Send your pitch deck to Ewan to speak with him for an hour by clicking here.

 Q: How do I watch my webinar live?